Join the CRC Team

 Internship Positions

-CRC is accepting applications for the 2021-2022 Academic Year Internship Program.
-See below for the descriptions and instructions on how to apply.
+CRC is accepting Internship Applications for the 2024-2025 Academic Year.
+Below, please find information on open internship opportunties, position descriptions, and instructions on how to apply.

 We envision a Colorado where human service nonprofits are actively engaged in nonpartisan advocacy and civic engagement.
 We strive towards a state in which the political power and influence of the nonprofit sector is strengthened.
 We seek to empower and train marginalized communities to have a voice about the policy decisions that affect them most.
 We envision the individual power of people combined with the collective power of the sector, to help create more healthy and just communities for all.